scottmsilver/home-connection-test/README.md

 # Overview

 This package provides two scripts which output telegraf line format for monitoring connectivity.
+The basic idea is that run-udpscript.sh will output the "line format" that telegraf understands and hten you will be able to incorporate it into whatever kind of telegraf monitoring you have.

 # Installation